Four-day weeks bring smiles in rural schools. But will they work in big cities?

 Breaking News Emails

-McLOUD, Okla. — In many ways Oliver Prince is your typical, happy first-grader.
+McLOUD, Okla. — In many ways Oliver Prince is your typical, happy fifth-grader.
 He enjoys recess, gym class and time at school on the computer.

 City school districts are taking notice.
 The four day-week is now beating a path to urban districts, which are facing their own crippling budget shortfalls and teacher retention challenges and are ready to try new solutions to solve growing problems.

-This coming fall, Adams County School District, in the northeast suburbs of Denver, has decided to shave a day off its schedule, making it the nation's first large urban school district — nearly 18,000 students are enrolled across its schools — to embark on the four-day experiment.
+This coming fall, Adams County School District 27J, in the northeast suburbs of Denver, has decided to shave a day off its schedule, making it the nation's first large urban school district — nearly 18,000 students are enrolled across its schools — to embark on the four-day experiment.

 About 550 public school districts in 24 states across the Great Plains and western states — half are in Colorado, Oklahoma, Montana and Oregon — have a four-day week, according to the National Conference for State Legislatures.
 And the trend is growing: In Oklahoma, there were twice as many schools on the four-day schedule this academic year than there were last year.

-Note: CORRECTION: (May 21, 2018, 9:54 a.m., ET): A previous version of this article misstated Oliver Prince's grade level.
-He is in fifth grade, not first.